hpi-schul-cloud/e2e-system-tests/docs/setup.md

    <br>

 5. **Running Cypress Tests**
-   For details on running Cypress tests, including options and configurations, refer to the [Running Tests Guide](running_tests_guide.md)
+   For details on running Cypress tests, including options and configurations, refer to the [Executing Tests Guide](running_tests_guide.md)